 But remember; if the agent feels that the realtor commission compensation you're offering to pay is insufficient relative to the risk involved in accepting the agency, the agent may decline to list your property.
 (This is probably unlikely; what the agent will do is accept it, but keep their time and expense to a minimum, while hoping another agent will sell it for them, and as soon as possible.)
 Agents work on spec, that is if (and it's often a big if) the property sells, they'll be rewarded for their efforts - and risk.
 They're also hoping to be compensated at least for their out of pocket expenses.

 One final note; if you're contemplating selling privately, the sole motivation of which is to save a realtor commission, considering that commission rates are more and more often negotiable, and considering the many advantages of hiring a professional, you might want to seriously consider hiring a Realtor® to represent you.
 Nevertheless, if you are adamant at trying privately, at least for awhile, I invite you to further explore this website to learn more about the process.
 Or check out my book, The Happy Agent.

 Click REALTOR commission to learn a little more on the subject of real estate agent fees.
 Click here to learn about finding a REALTOR®.
 And visit the Real Estate Council of Ontario (RECO) to learn more about REALTOR fees.
 There are similar organizations where you live.

 If you have questions or wish to arrange a no-obligation consultation, contact me at your leisure.

-Whether buying or selling - with or without professional help - check out my book The Happy Agent.
-It contains the sum total of the real estate knowledge, philosophies and techniques that I've accumulated, practiced and polished during a highly successful 40-year realty career.
+Whether buying or selling - with or without professional help - check out Ross' book The Happy Agent.
+It contains the sum total of the real estate knowledge, philosophies and techniques that he accumulated, practiced and polished during a highly successful 40-year realty career.